John S. McCain, proponent of U.S. global dominance, dies aged 81

 McCain was the Republican Party’s nominee for president in 2008, but lost to the Democratic candidate, Barack H. Obama.

 The senator was at constant odds with US President Donald Trump.
-One of his final public statements was issued in July 2018, strongly condemning Trump for his “disgraceful” summit in Helsinki with Russia’s Vladimir Putin.
+One of his final public statements was issued in July 2018, strongly condemning Trump for his “disgraceful” summit in Helsinki with the Russian president.

 Trump tweeted his condolences to McCain’s family regarding his death.